Metalheads, we have a big goal!

 In Peru, for example, we work intensively with local people as part of our forest guardian program.
 They regularly walk the protected areas and represent our organization in the community.
 They put up signs, talk to local people about our forest protection projects and confront unauthorized activities if necessary.
 Thereby, the forest guardians also generate a sustainable income.

 In Canada, we not only work with partner companies, but also look back on great collaborations with First Nations.
-These include a sponsored run and several conservation expeditions with the Cowichan of Vancouver Island, as well as the joint effort to protect the Peel River Watershed with the Gwich'in of Fort McPherson.
+These include a sponsored run and several conservation expeditions with the Cowichan First Nation of Vancouver Island, as well as the joint effort to protect the Peel River Watershed with the Gwich'in of Fort McPherson.